MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase6.md

 The Intune App SDK supports another mechanism for delivering app configurations, separate from Android Enterprise managed configurations.
 These configurations are exclusive to Microsoft Intune and only apply to apps that have integrated the Intune App SDK.
-However, these configurations are not limited to devices with Android Enterprise management.
+However, these configurations aren't limited to devices with Android Enterprise management.
 Admins can configure these [application configuration policies for managed apps] in Microsoft Endpoint Manager.

 > [!NOTE]